NoelJacob/zman/README.md

 # Zig Manager

 > Currently only `default` command with Linux and MacOS done.
+I'm rewriting in Zig ASAP : )

 ## Usage
 `<VERSION>` can be a version number like `0.12.0`, `latest` or `master`.